maciej-ka/learning-notes/javascript.md

 After that they were hired by Google to do V8

 ### Terminology
-(low level: not meant to be human readable) assember low level -> low level transpiler high -> high interpreter generate at runtime compiler generate at compilate time
+(low level: not meant to be human readable)
+assember low level -> low level
+transpiler high -> high
+interpreter generate at runtime
+compiler generate at compilate time

 #### Analysis
 ex. finding undefined names

 analysis often work on top of:
 Names (not found)
 Types (wrong types)
 Optimization (making code faster)

 # Workshop
 Compiler for small subset of JS
 We will build formatting
 Name Resolution

-Parser (you don't need separate tokenizer and lexer) Type Inference Hindley-Milner, not Typescript
+Parser (you don't need separate tokenizer and lexer)
+Type Inference Hindley-Milner, not Typescript
 WASM Generation

 #### Hindley-Milner
 Type inference algorithm,
 used by Haskell

 ### Formatting
 Lexing
 Parsing
 Formatting

 #### Lexing
 It's usually what compilers do first
+Point is to turn source into tokens

 ```javascript
 const x = 5 // x is 5
 ```

-it's really not convinient to analyze such code. so let's walk a source, and identify commonly known parts
+it's really not convinient to analyze such code.
+so let's walk a source, and identify commonly known parts

-we see const, so we say "hey, I know this" and then we represent that const as:
+we see const, so we say "hey, I know this"
+and then we represent that const as:

 ```javascript